 It is played on red clay courts, although a blue clay court was trialled back in 2012.

-The blue court did not go down well and after complaints from players such as Rafael Nadal and Djokovic, the previous red surface returned the following year.
+The blue court did not go down well and after complaints from players such as Rafael Nadal and Djokovic and the previous red surface returned the following year.